gcr-solutions/recommender-system-solution/docs/deploy/online/create-infra/README.en.md

 ---
-title: Deploy The Online Part
+title: Create Infrastructure
-weight: 3
+weight: 1
 ---

-In this step, you will deploy Recommender System Online part, including **creating infrastructure** and **deploying services**.
+In this step, you will create Recommender System Online part infrastructure

-## Create infrastructure
 1. Go to /home/ec2-user/environment/recommender-system-solution/scripts directory

 ```sh